 The Motorcycle Safety Foundation recommends doing a full T-CLOCS inspection before hitting the road after a long winter.
 It includes a checklist for inspecting the various parts and components of your motorcycle, including the tires, brakes, wheels, handlebars and electrical inputs that control your lights.
 You should also check the c-chassis, including the frame, suspension and belts, as well as your oil, coolant and fuel levels.

-Consider changing the fuel and air filters in your motorcycle to improve performance and fuel efficiency.
+Consider charging motorcycle battery, changing the fuel, and air filters in your motorcycle to improve performance and fuel efficiency.
 Visually inspect all aspects of the bike for damage or rust.
 Take your bike to your local mechanic for a check-up if you don’t feel comfortable inspecting the bike or completing the necessary repairs.

 Break Out Your Riding Gear